 When you create the new Zap, the first application should be Trello, and the second should be Design Pickle:

 When your screen looks like the photo above, go ahead and click "Use Zap" to continue the setup.

 Set Up The Zap:

 1) Connect Zapier with your Trello Account and hit "Continue"

-2) Next, customize your label added - choose your board, and the label you created earlier for Design Pickle requests:
+2) Next, customize your card - choose your Trello Board, and the List you created earlier for Design Pickle requests: